 Four Distinct Characteristics of Travelers on TwitterJune 19, 2017

-As summer yawns awake, social media is busting with activity from summertime travelers.
+As summer yawns awake, social media is bursting with activity from summertime travelers.

 On Twitter alone, 1.8M people express an interest in travel, and more than 812,000 follow one or more of 11 top online travel companies, according to Zoomph’s database of over 208 million enriched profiles.

 Want social insights on your target audience?
 Learn more about Zoomph’s Audience Builder

 To better understand this year’s travelers, I’m tracking Twitter activity around 11 online travel companies–namely, Airbnb, Booking.com, Expedia, HomeAway, Kayak, Orbitz, Priceline, Travelocity, TravelZoo, Trivago, and VRBO.

 By comparing data around the people who follow these companies (a.k.a., our “Travel Audience”) against the Twitter “General Audience,” I ran across several early findings.

 1. The Travel Audience is 23% more likely to be female compared to Twitter’s General Audience.

 2. The Travel Audience skews older: 31% of travelers are more likely to be Gen-X, and 42% are likely to be Baby Boomers.